PearsonEducation/thalassa/README.md

 ### DELETE `/registrations/{name}/{version}/{host}/{port}`

 Explicitly delete a registration, causing an `offline` event.

 # Known Limitations and Roadmap

 Thalassa currently doesn't implement any type of authentication or authorization and at this point expects to be running on a trusted private network.
 This will be addressed in the future.
 Ultimately auth should be extensible and customizable.
 Suggestions and pull requests welcome!

+# License

+Licensed under Apache 2.0.
+See [LICENSE](https://github.com/PearsonEducation/thalassa/blob/master/LICENSE) file.